*

 Participants are required to have:

-- At least 3 years of experience managing projects related to strategy definition and management.
+• At least 3 years of experience managing projects related to technology, innovation, or business development

 His work in sustainability began with research regarding materials for high performance buildings, low energy residence, and urbanization.